-If you are a landlord and are worried about not being able to make your own mortgage payments because your tenants can’t pay their rent, you can apply for a three-month buy to let mortgage holiday to help bridge the funding gap.
+If you are a landlord and are worried about not being able to make your own mortgage payments because your tenants can’t pay their rent, you have until March 31 2021 to apply for a three-month buy to let mortgage holiday to help bridge the funding gap.

-This means that when you start paying your mortgage again, the interest not paid over the frozen three months will be added onto your d payments, meaning slightly higher monthly costs.
+This means that when you start paying your mortgage again, the interest not paid over the three months will be added onto your future payments, meaning slightly higher monthly costs.